openssl/openssl/Configurations/README.md

         module_cppflags
         module_cflags
-        module_ldflags  => Has the same function as the corresponding `shared_' attributes, but for building DSOs.
+        module_ldflags  => Has the same function as the corresponding 'shared_' attributes, but for building DSOs.
-                           When unset, they get the same values as the corresponding `shared_' attributes.
+                           When unset, they get the same values as the corresponding 'shared_' attributes.

         ar              => The library archive command, the default is "ar".